KaTeX/KaTeX/README.md

 katex.render("c = \\pm\\sqrt{a^2 + b^2}", element);
 ```

+If KaTeX can't parse the expression, it throws a `katex.ParseError` error.

 #### Server side rendering or rendering to a string

 To generate HTML on the server or to generate an HTML string of the rendered math, you can use `katex.renderToString`: